 So, how does one ask for an employee reference letter?

 First, if you are under the notion that you are the only one asking for an employee reference letter or a character reference letter, then you are mistaken.
-Even though people may not disclose their desire for a reference letter, owing to the competitive, many ask for it.
+Even though people may not disclose their desire for a reference letter, owing to the competition, many ask for it.
 So, shed that hesitation and just go for it.

 Another thing that you should keep in mind is the person or manager from whom you are asking for an employee reference letter.
-Remember that the person should be someone who has worked directly with you and harbours no bias.
+Remember that the person should be someone who has worked directly with you and harbors no bias.
 Also, the person should have the reputation of being competent with commitments.
 You do not want a promise of an employee reference letter hanging over your head, with no completion of the task in sight.

 Pro-tip: We recommend getting a job reference letter from a manager with whom you have a good working relationship.
 That way you can also request them to add certain information that might help you in the application process.